Dark Seed platform comparison

 Voice/speech messages

 Longer "voice" data is stored with the same compression algorithm as the picture resources (LZSS) in files called VC01 (for the Amiga floppy disk version) or 001.efx (for Amiga CD32).
+The floppy disk edition has 24 voice files for the player character interacting with other humans (etc).
 The CD edition contains hundreds of these voice files, replacing or supplementing almost every message string in the game.
-The floppy disk edition has merely 24 voice files for the player character interacting with other humans (etc).

 These long "voice" files are laid out in the following shape: